-In April 2019 the UK government’s plans for Making Tax Digital (MTD) for VAT will come into operation.
+In April 2019 the UK government’s plans for Making Tax Digital (MTD) for came into operation.
 So what is Making Tax Digital and what will it mean for law firms?

 Essentially, legal and other businesses that meet the VAT threshold will have to keep their records digitally and provide their VAT return through MTD compatible software.